 - Know your worth - It's a win-win situation, remember?
-Don't strive to meet the sponsors expectations at the expenses of your own goals.
+Don't strive to meet the sponsors' expectations at the expense of your own goals.
 It's not like you don't have anything to offer them back!
 Sponsors will eventually be happy that they have an equal partner they can count on.

 📈 Help sponsors measure their ROI

 Another important question that is on the table - return on investment (ROI).
 The higher the potential ROI, the more your prospects will be interested in your proposal, so be sure to have your estimations ready.